-PHIL-3454 Philosophy of Gender
+PHIL-3454 Philosophy of Sex, Gender, & Sexuality

 A study of issues in the philosophy of gender, through reading the work of historical and contemporary theorists.
 Topics may include the ontology of sex, gender, and sexuality; the nature and goals of feminism; gendered language; same-sex marriage; the ethics of consent; pornography; and prostitution.
 (Offered every other year).
-Prerequisite: Any course in Philosophy or WAGS 2310, 2350, 2351, or 2352, or consent of instructor various problems and disciplines.
-Prerequisite: Any course in Philosophy or consent of instructor
+Prerequisite: Any course in Philosophy or WAGS 2310, 2350, 2351, or 2352, or consent of instructor